tauhid8k/laravel-react-starter/README.md

 ```

 ## Features
-- Everything is made from scratch with well crafted consistent design (light and dark mode)
+- Everything is made from scratch with well crafted consistent responsive design
+- Light and dark mode support
 - Responsive dashboard UI with reusable dropdown, modal, table, drawer, toast, dark mode, and more
 - User management with role and permissions (Admin can create user and assign role which has predefined permissions)
 - Role and permissions management (Role creation with permissions)
 - Permissions check in frontend and backend
-- Tanstack server-side table with pagination and search filter
+- Tanstack server-side table with pagination and filters
-- Complex responsive dashboard sidebar
-- Patient management with previous records
 - Predefined role and permissions seeder
-- 100 Patients seeder
+- 100 Users seeder

 ### Note
+- Initially, There is admin and staff role created by seeder
-- Initially, staff doesn't have any permissions other than just role
+- Staff doesn't have any permissions by default
-- Admin has access to everything by default and has some security checks
+- Admin has access to everything by default and is not visible to any other role
-- Test role permissions on different browsers.
-One with staff and another with admin

 ### Credentials
 Admin: `admin@example.com`